Optical detection of single electron transport dynamics

 Small fluctuations ($<1\,\upmu\textrm{eV}$) in the exciton transition energy, induced by spurious charges in the dot's vicinity lead to strong RF intensity noise \cite{Kuhlmann.2013}.
 To improve the stability of the measurement, we apply a magnetic field and make use of nuclear spin dragging, i.e. a buildup of nuclear spin polarization under resonant excitation \cite{Latta.2009,*Hogele.2012}.
 This will constitute an internal feedback mechanism, which pins the resonance to the fixed laser frequency and, thus, reduces the spurious charge-induced noise.
-Moreover, nuclear dragging also allows us to map out the Fermi-distribution of the electron reservoir, by simply shifting the gate bias, without the need to readjust the laser energy to account for the bias-induced Stark shift, see Fig.~\ref{fig2}\textbf{a}.
+Moreover, nuclear dragging also allows us to map out the Fermi distribution of the electron reservoir, by simply shifting the gate bias, without the need to readjust the laser energy to account for the bias-induced Stark shift, see Fig.~\ref{fig2}(a).

-Figure~\ref{fig2}\textbf{c} displays the optically detected random telegraph signal for an external magnetic field of $B=$ 10 T. At gate voltages around and below $0.36\,\textrm{V}$, the chemical potential $\mu$ of the reservoir is more than one unit of thermal energy $kT$ below the 1-electron state, so that the dot will be mostly empty and the time-integrated resonance fluorescence signal will be at maximum (see vertical arrow \textcircled{1} in Fig.~\ref{fig2}\textbf{a} and the top time-trace in Fig.~\ref{fig2}\textbf{c}).
-For gate voltages around $0.40\,\textrm{V}$, the chemical potential lies well above the single electron state, the dot is therefore mostly occupied and the optical signal vanishes, see vertical arrow \textcircled{3} in Fig.~\ref{fig2}\textbf{a} and the bottom time-trace in Fig.~\ref{fig2}\textbf{c}.
-In the bias range $0.35\,\textrm{V}< V_\textrm{G}<0.4\,\textrm{V}$, the time averaged intensity directly reflects the Fermi distribution, as seen from the fit to the data (black line in Fig.~\ref{fig2}\textbf{a}).
+Figure~\ref{fig2}(c) displays the optically-detected random telegraph signal for an external magnetic field of $B=$ 10 T. At gate voltages around and below $0.36\,\textrm{V}$, the chemical potential $\mu$ of the reservoir is more than one unit of thermal energy $kT$ below the 1-electron state, so that the dot will be mostly uncharged and the time-integrated resonance-fluorescence signal will be at maximum (see vertical arrow \textcircled{1} in Fig.~\ref{fig2}(a) and the top time-trace in Fig.~\ref{fig2}(c)).
+For gate voltages around $0.40\,\textrm{V}$, the chemical potential lies well above the single-electron state, the dot is therefore mostly charged and the optical signal vanishes, see vertical arrow \textcircled{3} in Fig.~\ref{fig2}(a) and the bottom time trace in Fig.~\ref{fig2}(c).
+In the bias range $0.35\,\textrm{V}< V_\textrm{G}<0.4\,\textrm{V}$, the time-averaged intensity directly reflects the Fermi distribution, as seen from the fit to the data (black line in Fig.~\ref{fig2}(a)).